vpl19/Bayesian-Hierarchical-Mixture-Clustering-Model/README.md

 - Similar correlations between risk factors are expected across subgroups but not necessarily across clusters therefore the covariance matrix is cluster-specific but the shared across subgroups

-### Model Specification
+## Model Specification

 ![Model Equation](Model_specifications.png)

-### Usage
+## Usage

 All variables are scaled to have a global mean of 0 and a standard deviation of 1 before clustering.
 The code provided in BHMM.py contains the model and an example on how it should be run on a data set "data_pyro_men.csv" containing 10 cardiometabolic phenotypes and separated in 3 age groups.
 This dataset was extracted from the publically available NHANES surveys and preprocessed as done in the following study: https://www.nature.com/articles/s44161-023-00391-y

-An example of the application of the model to simulated data is provided in the notebook: BHMM_simulated_bivariate_data.ipynb
+An example of the application of the model to simulated data is provided in the notebook: BHMM_simulated_bivariate_data.ipynb Run `pip install .` to install the required packages.